 Meet with a Kentucky Medical Malpractice Lawyer

-To learn more about suing your physician for misdiagnosis or another type of medical negligence, get help from a Kentucky medical malpractice lawyer at Wilt and Thompson, PLLC.
+To learn more about suing your physician for misdiagnosis or another type of medical negligence, get help from a Kentucky medical malpractice lawyer at Wilt and Associates, PLLC.

 Our firm proudly provides complimentary consultations to victims of medical malpractice across the state of Kentucky.
 You can take advantage of this opportunity by dialing 502-253-9110 or filling out the brief contact form below.